Rakanixu/platform/README.md

 ## Services

-Docker images for this services are stored and pulicly available at [DockerHub](https://hub.docker.com/u/kazoup/)
+Docker images for this services are stored and publicly available at [DockerHub](https://hub.docker.com/u/kazoup/)

 Repo | Description |   CI
 -----|------------ | --------